Conducting an online job interview? Here’s how to get it right.

-Case in point: One of the workplace’s most praised rituals—the in-person job interview.
-Making candidates don their best attire and come into your office is a long-standing tradition.
-But, when organizations try virtual job interviews, they’re often surprised at how easy and effective they are.
+One of the workplace’s most praised rituals—the in-person job interview—is in decline.
+Although making candidates don their best attire and come into your office is a long-standing tradition, when organizations try virtual job interviews, they’re often surprised at how easy and effective they are.

 With the advent of easy and affordable video conferencing technology, virtual interviews provide most of the benefits of in-person interviews with less complexity.

 - Easy to setup: Coordinating times is easier when participants can take calls from any location or time zone.

 - Sharable and comparable: Virtual meetings can be recorded, transcribed, shared, and compared easily—increasing opportunities for team involvement and fairness in hiring decisions.

 - Less stressful for the candidates: Applicants can do the interview from a familiar environment without worrying about transportation issues and other logistics—allowing them to focus on the interview itself.

 - Attractive to passive candidates: Passive candidates—who may not have space for the in-person interview rigamarole—are more likely to say “yes” to the more convenient online interview.